Hair transplants for women are booming. Their success rate is complicated

 Bozok admits her eventual transplant decision in 2024 was “super impulsive.”
 She skipped deep research, sent WhatsApp photos to the first Istanbul clinic that replied, and agreed to around 3,500 follicles for $2,900.
 Thin donor density meant technicians could implant closer to 2,800 grafts, and she experienced eight days of moderate but manageable pain.

-Sam Evans, a 40-year-old from Northampton, England, represents the other side of the boom.
-She paid roughly $8,500 for a transplant that lasted more than 10 hours, yet the anaesthetic never fully numbed her scalp.
+Her surgeon knew she had both androgenetic alopecia and polycystic ovary syndrome, conditions that can contribute to unexpected hair loss.
+Evans paid roughly $8,500 for a transplant that lasted more than 10 hours, yet the anaesthetic never fully numbed her scalp.
 “I was just sobbing the whole time,” she recalled.

 The first two weeks of recovery were isolating.
 Evans avoided leaving the house because the wounds were so visible and lost sleep following the strict post-op rules designed to protect the grafts.
 Her surgeon warned that her thin density might require two or three procedures, but she trusted that only high-quality grafts would be implanted.